Expertium/expertium.github.io/RedditBot.md

 'I went from having 100 reviews to having 300 reviews every day.
 I am seeing the same cards over and over again.' -> 'I am seeing the same cards over and over again.
 I went from having 100 reviews to having 300 reviews every day.'

-Initially, I tried writing soem really complicated regex stuff, but then I realized that I just do this:
+Initially, I tried writing some really complicated regex stuff, but then I realized that I just do this:

 ```python
 list_of_sentences = nltk.sent_tokenize(text)